acumos/security-verification/security-verification-service/docs/design.rst

 Common Data Service Data Model ..............................

-The following data model elements are defined/used by the S-V service:
+The following data model elements are defined/used by the SV service:

 * solution